Barry Foster (American football): Playing career

 In 1994, Foster played 11 games (again limited due to injuries) and gained 851 yards.
 During a September 18, 1994 game against the Indianapolis Colts, he rushed for 179 yards on 31 carries and a touchdown.
 He added three catches for another 13 yards – giving him more yards than the entire Colts’ offense.
 The game was billed as Barry Foster versus Marshall Faulk, but it was no contest.
 “He (Faulk) wasn't the challenge,” said Foster.
 “I respond to the challenge the defense gives me".
 The injury to Foster that year opened the door for rookie running back Bam Morris to take over.

 The 1994 AFC Championship game would not only be Foster's last game in a Steeler uniform, but his last NFL game.
 Trailing the San Diego Chargers 17–13, the Steelers were mounting the go-ahead drive.
-On the last play of the game, a fourth down and goal from the three-yard line, Foster was in primarily as a blocker for Neil O'Donnell, but when San Diego sent no pass rush, Foster ran out of the back field to become an eligible receiver on a short underneath route.
+On the last play of the game, a fourth down and goal from the three-yard line, Foster was in primarily as a blocker for Neil O'Donnell, but when San Diego sent no pass rush, Foster ran out of the backfield to become an eligible receiver on a short underneath route.
 The throw from O'Donnell was delayed and gave San Diego linebacker Dennis Gibson the chance to reach over Foster and bat the ball to the ground as Foster was falling to the turf of Three Rivers stadium.
 That play ended the Steelers' season.
 O'Donnell later stated that Foster was his fourth read on that play.

-In 1995, Barry Foster had become expendable due to his contract, the rise of Bam Morris and the signing of former 1,000-yard running back Erric Pegram.
-Pittsburgh traded Foster to the expansion Carolina Panthers but he was cut in training camp when he failed a physical, after which he retired.
+In 1995, Barry Foster had become expendable due to his contract, the rise of Bam Morris, the signing of former 1,000-yard running back Erric Pegram, injuries, and (more long-term) the forthcoming trade for future Hall of Famer Jerome Bettis the following year.
+Pittsburgh traded Foster to the expansion Carolina Panthers, but he was cut in training camp when he failed a physical, after which he retired.

-Later that season, Foster came out of retirement to sign with the Cincinnati Bengals after the injury to their first round draft pick Ki-Jana Carter in the preseason.
+Later that season, Foster came out of retirement to sign with the Cincinnati Bengals after the injury to their first-round draft pick Ki-Jana Carter in the preseason.
 But two days after signing a $1 million contract, Foster changed his mind and left the Bengals.
 Foster, age 26, out of football since the Carolina Panthers released him before the 1995 season began, complained that he felt like "a 60-year-old running back" after his first workout in pads with the team.
 He later returned his reported $300,000 signing bonus to the Bengals, left town, and retired again a few days later without playing a game.
 He announced that he had saved his money and had enough to retire.

 Since Retirement

-Since Foster retired from the NFL, he became the running backs coach at DeLay Middle School and is currently an Assistant Principal at Grand Prairie High School in Grand Prairie, Texas.
+After Foster retired from the NFL, he became the running backs coach at DeLay Middle School, and is currently an Assistant Principal at Crosswinds Accelerated High School in Grand Prairie, Texas.